PTI MNA ‘wants’ posting of his favourite officials: Rajanpur DC

 According to the letter, Dreshak in aggressive tone asked for immediate transfer of in-charge daffadar [equal to sub-inspector] BMP Post Firdos Gorchani at any cost, saying he had been supporting his political rival Punjab Assembly’s ex-deputy speaker Sardar Sher Ali Gorchani.
 He demanded posting of BMP Jamadar Shahid Hassan Gorchani at desired place and complained that he had earlier asked him (DC) for the transfer but he didn’t pay heed.

 According to the letter, Dreshak also directed the DC categorically not to make any order of any transfer or posting in future without his consent in his constituency.
-“I have remained in the opposition for 10 years,” Dreshak said and added that he wanted posting of his favourite BMP officials and Patwaris.
+“I have been remained in opposition for 10 years,” Dreshak said and added that he wanted posting of his favourite BMP officials and patwaris.

 When the DC asked Dreshak why he did not shake hands with him, the response was, “I was expecting that you will come out from your office to receive me at your office door.
 You did not receive me at your office door so I avoided shaking hands with you.
 It is a great humiliation of a Sardar when an official does not come out from his office to receive him.”